 After the aforementioned character swap, Buddy Ebsen became the "original" Tin Man.
 Things were going well.
 The vaudeville actor got through rehearsals and recorded all of his songs.
 But, when it came time to film in the iconic Tin Man's silver look, Buddy became ill.
 He experienced shortness of breath, muscle aches, and other alarming symptoms.
 He was hospitalized and doctors realized his symptoms were caused by aluminum dust in the silver makeup.
 "I almost disappeared over the rainbow because of the poisonous aluminum dust in my silvery makeup," he said.
 "It cost me a big medical bill."
 (It was said he had breathing problems for the rest of his life.)
-Poor Buddy was admitted to hospital and forced to drop out of production.
+Poor Buddy was admitted to the hospital and forced to drop out of production.
 Jack Haley replaced Buddy and the makeup was changed to a safer formula.
 A lot of Buddy's work was re-recorded, but there are parts we can still hear him.
 FYI: Buddy lived to the ripe old age of 95, even with those filming-related breathing issues.

 There are countless movies that have been based off of books.
 But, how many people know that The Wizard of Oz is one of them?
 We bet you didn't.
 Writer Lyman Frank Baum and illustrator W.W.
 Denslow published The Wonderful Wizard of Oz in 1900.
 The book was a success and the author went on to write thirteen(!) more books related to the characters in the Land of Oz.
 If this is news to you, you now have plenty of bedtime story reading material to catch up on.
 Just be aware that there are some noticeable changes between the book and the iconic film.

 Shirley Temple was a massive child star in Hollywood in the 1930s.
 So, it made sense that her name appeared during The Wizard of Oz discussions.
 There are a few different versions of the story with some maintaining Judy Garland was always the original choice.
 Some say that Shirley was too young.
 (She was 10 at the time.)
 Others said her singing wasn't right for the part.
 There is even a version that says Shirley's studio head Darryl F. Zanuck turned down the part.
-HuffPost reports that 15-year-old Judy was approved to play the part by producer-director Mervyn LeRoy from the get go, but the team had a meeting with Shirley because of pressure for the big-wigs and Shirley being a box office draw.
+HuffPost reports that 15-year-old Judy was approved to play the part by producer-director Mervyn LeRoy from the get-go, but the team had a meeting with Shirley because of pressure for the big-wigs and Shirley being a box office draw.
 They felt the younger actress wasn't right.
-And Judy it was.
+And Judy was.

 We have Dorothy, the Tin Man, Scarecrow, and Cowardly Lion.
 But, we cannot forget about Toto.
 The adorable part was played by a cairn terrier named Terry.
 The dog was owned and trained by Carl Spitz.
 And the adorable pooch made her big screen debut in 1934 with Ready for Love.
 Terry made bank during filming The Wizard of Oz.
-Her salary was $125 per week which works out to over $2,000 per week now.
+Her salary was $125 per week which works out to over $2,000 per week now, thanks to inflation.
 FYI: That is more than a lot of the actors made in the film — and in the movie industry in general at the time.
 But, Terry worked hard for that money.
 The talented dog did her own stunts.
 The poor thing became seriously injured when someone stepped on her foot and broke it.
 Thankfully, she recovered and went on to appear in a total of 16 films.

 We can often take for granted how computer special effects can make filming easier in modern times.
 When filming The Wizard of Oz in the 1930s, they obviously didn't have that luxury.
 The special effects director of the film, Arnold Gillespie, had to come up with some inventive solutions and test them out.
 In the case of the iconic tornado, the clever Arnold used 35 feet of muslin cloth hung over a steel gantry crane and connected to a rod.
 When moving, the rod and gantry crane made the fabric look like a terrifying tornado in motion.
 Some Fuller's earth (clay material) completed the effect of the natural disaster.
-Dorothy's house was a maquete, or scale model.
+Dorothy's house was a maquette or scale model.

 Wondering where to find a Horse of a Different Color?
 Instead of searching for the elusive Emerald City, check out a Jell-O packet.
-The horses in the film were given their vibrant colors thanks to a paste made out of different colors and flavors of Jell-O. (We've heard of people temporarily dyeing their hair with Jell-O in recent times so perhaps the hack can be attributed to The Wizard of Oz?)
+The horses in the film were given their vibrant colors with a paste made out of different colors and flavors of Jell-O. (We've heard of people temporarily dyeing their hair with Jell-O in recent times so perhaps the hack can be attributed to The Wizard of Oz?)
 The effect was very striking, especially with the punchy Technicolor film.
-However, the crew had to film the scenes with the horses quickly because the animals wanted to lick up the Jell-O. At least Jell-O was a safer thing compared to some of the questionable substances used in the film's production...
+However, the crew had to film the scenes with the horses quickly because the animals wanted to lick up the Jell-O. At least the dessert was a safer thing compared to some of the questionable substances used in the film's production...

 The Wizard of Oz probably wins for one of your family's favorite movies.
 It also received critical success by winning for Best Music, Original Song at the 1940 Academy Awards.
 Judy Garland received a special honorary Academy Juvenile Award for her work on the film as well as 1939's Babes in Arms.
 Furthermore, The Wizard of Oz was nominated for Best Music, Original Score; Best Art Direction; Best Effects, Special Effects; and Best Picture.
 Wondering what movie managed to beat The Wizard of Oz in the Best Picture category?
 That honor went to Gone with the Wind.
-Wuthering Heights was also nominated in the category that year, too.
+Wuthering Heights was also nominated in the category the same year, too.

 Margaret Hamilton played the iconic part of the Wicked Witch of the West.
 Unfortunately, she was another cast member who had some trouble while filming The Wizard of Oz.
 The American actress ended up in hospital after a stunt went terribly wrong.
 When she is supposed to leave Munchkinland in a cloud of smoke and flames, viewers don't see that Margaret really exited through an elevator to create the effect of her disappearing.
 During the second take, the flames reportedly ignited her copper-based makeup resulting in third-degree burns.
 Poor Margaret spent three months recovering from the horrible incident before she returned to work.